 Giorgio de Chirico.
 Magie der Moderne, exhibition catalogue (Stuttgart, Staatsgalerie 18 March-3 July 2016), edited by Paolo Baldacci, Christiane Lange, Gerd Roos, Sandstein Verlag 2016

-In 2020 and 2021, the opportunity was finally offered to explore the period of Parisian metaphysics and its German origins.
+In 2020 and 2021, the opportunity to explore the period of Parisian metaphysics and its German origins finally presented itself.
 The two exhibitions Giorgio de Chirico.
-La Peinture Métaphysique (Musée de l’Orangerie, curated by Paolo Baldacci and Cécile Girardeau) and Giorgio de Chirico Magische Wirklichkeit (Hamburger Kunsthalle, curated by Paolo Baldacci and Annabelle Görgen-Lammers), showcased the extreme independence of de Chirico’s new artistic conception despite its appropriation of the founding principles of the modernist pictorial language.
+La Peinture Métaphysique (Musée de l’Orangerie, curated by Paolo Baldacci and Cécile Girardeau) and Giorgio de Chirico Magische Wirklichkeit (Hamburger Kunsthalle, curated by Paolo Baldacci and Annabelle Görgen-Lammers), showcased the extreme independence of de Chirico’s new artistic concept despite its appropriation of the founding principles of the modernist pictorial language.

 Giorgio de Chirico.
 La Peinture Métaphysique, exhibition catalogue (Paris, Musée de l’Orangerie, 1 April-13 July 2020), edited by Paolo Baldacci and Cécile Girardeau, Editions Musées d’Orsay et de l’Orangerie/Hazan, Paris 2020